onflow/kitty-items/LOCAL_DEV.md

 In `web/.env.local` add the value of `FungibleToken` in your emulator's output to:
   - `REACT_APP_CONTRACT_FUNGIBLE_TOKEN`

-#### Add the Non-Fungible Token contract address
+### 6. Deploy Kitty Items contracts

 To get the address for the Non-Fungible token contract we'll first have to deploy it to the emulator.
-Deployments are configure in `flow.json`.
+Deployments are configured in `flow.json`.
 Examine the file, you'll see an entry for the contracts that will be deployed to the emulator's service account:

 ```json:title=flow.json
 ...